lucendio/lecture-devops-infos/content/assignments/exercises.md

 ## Process

 1. pick 6 exercises over the course of the semester
-2. complete each of them
+2. complete each of them successfully
 3. check in the source code

 {{< hint warning >}}